MetamorfosiLab/.github/profile/README.md

 ![Metamorfosi Logo](https://metamorfosi.agency/app/public/images/Logo.svg)

+## Active Plugins 🛠️

+Explore our actively maintained plugins:

+1. [Meta Map](https://github.com/MetamorfosiLab/meta-map) - **MetaMap** is a JavaScript library for creating interactive maps of countries with markers.
+It is built using D3.js and provides a flexible and customizable way to visualize geographic data.
+2. [Cookies Consent](https://github.com/MetamorfosiLab/cookies-consent) - A plugin to manage cookies consent on websites.

+Feel free to check them out, contribute, or provide feedback!

+---

 ## 🚀 About Us

 At Metamorfosi, our primary goal is to create bespoke projects tailored to our needs.
 Over the years, we've encountered challenges when dealing with unique packages/plugins.
 Often, integrating them into projects led to perpetual migrations, making it difficult to keep them updated and manage versions.
 So we decided to make this community to fix this problems 😁